erizov/Professor/semester_10/lecture_64_llm_architecture_advanced/multimodal_llms/school.en.md

-# Multimodal Llms
+# Multimodal Large Language Models

 ## Simple Explanation

-Multimodal Large Language Models is an algorithm used to solve specific problems in computer science.
+Multimodal Large Language Models is an algorithm for solving specific problems in computer science.
+It performs a sequence of steps to process data and obtain results.

 ## Where It's Used

-- applying multimodal llms to solve specific tasks in multimodal;
-- using multimodal llms in production systems for llms;
-- integrating multimodal llms into data pipelines for process automation;
+- solving practical programming problems;
+- optimizing application and system performance;
+- processing and analyzing data;
+- automating processes in various fields;

 ## Example

-Specific example of multimodal llms:
+Consider a specific example of how multimodal large language models works:

-1. Data preparation: input data for multimodal llms (specific format and structure)
+1. Data preparation: [specific input data]
-2. Algorithm application: sequence of steps of multimodal llms to process data
+2. Algorithm application: [specific steps]
-3. Result: specific result of algorithm work with interpretation
+3. Result: [specific result]

+The algorithm performs operations sequentially, processing data according to specific rules.

 ## Self-Check Questions

 ### Basic

-1. What does the multimodal llms algorithm do?
+1. What does the multimodal large language models algorithm do?
-2. In what situations is multimodal llms used?
+2. In what situations is multimodal large language models used?
 3. What data is needed for the algorithm to work?

 ### Intermediate

-1. How does multimodal llms handle edge cases?
+1. How does multimodal large language models handle edge cases?
-2. What are the advantages and disadvantages of multimodal llms?
+2. What are the advantages and disadvantages of multimodal large language models?
-3. Can the performance of multimodal llms be improved?
+3. Can the performance of multimodal large language models be improved?

 ### Advanced

-1. What is the time complexity of multimodal llms?
+1. What is the time complexity of multimodal large language models?
-2. How does multimodal llms work with large volumes of data?
+2. How does multimodal large language models work with large volumes of data?
-3. How can multimodal llms be optimized?
+3. How can multimodal large language models be optimized?

 ## Practical Tasks

 ### Level 1 (Easy)

-Perform a simple operation with the multimodal llms algorithm.
+Perform a simple operation with the multimodal large language models algorithm.
 Use a small dataset (3-5 elements) and output the result.

 ### Level 2 (Medium)

-Apply the multimodal llms algorithm to a more complex dataset.
+Apply the multimodal large language models algorithm to a more complex dataset.
 Analyze the result and explain each step of the algorithm's operation.

 ### Level 3 (Advanced)

-Write an implementation of the multimodal llms algorithm in a programming language.
+Write an implementation of the multimodal large language models algorithm in a programming language.
 Add error handling, input validation, tests, and documentation.